vestingz/vestingz.github.io/_pages/about.md

   - /about.html
 ---

-Sana Ahmad is a doctoral candidate at the Freie Universität Berlin and is writing her thesis on content moderation on social media platforms.

-Her project is aimed at mapping the global value chains of content moderation service industry and analysing the impact of this outsourcing model on working conditions of Indian content moderators.

-She currently works at the Weizenbaum Institute in Berlin with the research group 'Working in Highly Automated Digital-Hybrid Processes'.
+I am a researcher interested in content moderation and labour relations.
+My doctoral project looks at the global content moderation value chains and the role of Indian IT-BPO firms in servicing social media platforms located in the Global North.
+In doing so, I primarily study the managerial strategies of labour control and the accompanying forms of agency exercised by Indian content moderators.

+ I am a doctoral candidate at the Freie Universität Berlin and currently work with the research groups ‘Work in Highly Automated, Digital-Hybrid Processes’ at the Weizenbaum Institute in Berlin, and the "Globalization, Work, and Production" unit at the Berlin Social Science Center.
+You can find academic and other works in the publication section of this website.

+ Prior to academia, I have worked in the field of digital campaigning with civil society organisations in India and in the UK.
+You can find more about my work experience in the CV section of this website.